 Shahdad Kalout

-Kalouts are unique geological formations which have been made by the extreme soil and water erosion through centuries.
-These natural attractions look like a mysterious city in Lut desert, a captivating beauty that fascinates every visitor and one of the must-see places to visit in Iran.
+Kalouts are unique geological formations that have been made by extreme soil and water erosion through centuries.
+These natural attractions look like a mysterious city in the Lut desert, a captivating beauty that fascinates every visitor and one of the must-see places to visit in Iran.

-Here is simply the hottest place on the Earth surface that Nasa has ever registered; 71ºC!
+Here is simply the hottest place on the Earth’s surface that NASA has ever registered; 71ºC!
 It is absolutely an abiotic zone; no living creature can endure here.
-So, if creatures like snake and scorpion deter you from visiting desert areas, Shahdad is the best place to visit.
+So, if creatures like snakes and scorpions deter you from visiting desert areas, Shahdad is the best place to visit.

-This legendary city has been caused by strong winds of Semnan, which blow 120 days of the year, between June to October and has extended over 11 thousand kilometers.
-These strong winds are the principal reason of Kalout creation, the greatest geological phenomenon.
+This legendary city has been caused by the strong winds of Semnan, which blow 120 days of the year, between June to October, and has extended over 11 thousand kilometers.
+These strong winds are the principal reason for Kalout’s creation, the greatest geological phenomenon.

-Given that this desert is one of the hottest places to visit in Iran, the best time to travel to shahdad is winter.
-You need legal permission to travel to this natural site and it would be best to travel in a group not to get lost.
+Given that this desert is one of the hottest places to visit in Iran, the best time to travel to Shahdad is winter.
+You need legal permission to travel to this natural site and it would be best to travel in a group so as not to get lost.

 Shahdad-Kalout